 Laidlaw Scholars in their first summer in the program receive housing on Columbia campus for Summer Session I. Should your project take you abroad for your second summer, the Program will cover the cost of housing up to, but not exceeding, the cost of housing on campus for Summer Session I. Laidlaw Scholars will also receive a weekly stipend to cover living and research expenses.
 Additional funding is available to support travel in the second summer of the program.

 - Be in good academic and disciplinary standing, with preference given to students who have a cumulative GPA not less than 3.3;

-- Commit to performing research (6 weeks, 40 hours/week) and to attending the seminars and retreats during the summer following their first-year, the following academic year; and during the summer following their sophomore year (6 weeks, 40-hour/week);
+- Commit to attending the seminars and retreats during the summer following their first-year, the following academic year; and during the summer following their sophomore year.

-- Commit to participating in a university wide symposium where all Laidlaw Scholars present their research findings through a poster or powerpoint.
+- Commit to participating in a university wide symposium where all Laidlaw Scholars present their research findings through a poster (following the first summer).